shimniok/WheelEncoderGenerator/docs/index.md

 ### Time to print your encoder

+To print out your encoder, click the `Print` button.
+You'll be presented a platform-specific print dialog.
+Select your printer and other settings, and click `Print` (or equivalent button).

 ### Open a previously saved encoder file

+To open a previously saved encoder, click the `Open` button.
+You'll be asked to save any unsaved changes.
+See **Unsaved Changes** below.

+A file chooser dialog appears.
+Find the directory / folder where the encoder file is located, select the file, and click `Open`.

 ### Save the current encoder into a new file

+If you'd like to save the current encoder as a new file, click the `Save As` button.
+A file chooser dialog appears.
+Find and open the directory you'd like to save the file to, enter the new file name, and click `Save`.

 ### Create a new encoder

+If you'd like to start over with a new encoder design, click the `New` button.
+You'll be asked to save any unsaved changes.
+See **Unsaved Changes** below.

+A new encoder with default settings will be display.

+### Quitting the application

+To quit the application simply close the window.
+You'll be asked to save any unsaved changes.
+See **Unsaved Changes** below.

+### Unsaved changes?

+If your current encoder hasn't been saved you'll be asked if you want to save it or not.
+Click `Yes` to save it (you will be prompted as if you had clicked `Save As`.
+See: **Save the current encoder into a new file**, above), `No` to discard changes, and `Cancel` to cancel whatever operation is in progress (either New, Open, or Quit/Exit).